 The good news is that there are things we can do to prevent or at least minimize it.
-This post helps you understand what altitude sickness is, why it occurs and ways to prevent it so that you will be less troubled and have more time to focus on exploring the incredible Tibet.
+This post helps you understand what altitude sickness is, why it occurs, and ways to prevent it so that you will be less troubled and have more time to focus on exploring the incredible Tibet.

 The majestic Potala Palace in Tibet

-Altitude sickness, also known as acute mountain sickness (AMS), is similar to a hangover and believed to be caused by low atmospheric pressure.
+Altitude sickness, also known as acute mountain sickness (AMS), is similar to a hangover and is believed to be caused by low atmospheric pressure.
 It generally occurs at the elevation above 2,500 meters (8,202 feet) though some people may feel slightly breathless even at 1,500 meters ( 4,921 feet) above sea level.
 However physically fit we are, we will feel some sort of sickness when going up to high elevations.
 With an average altitude of 4,500 meters (14,764 feet), Tibet is a destination where many tourists would expect some symptoms of AMS when traveling from lower elevation areas.

 The stunning Mt Everest

-Depending on severity, various symptoms of altitude sickness may occur.
+Depending on the severity, various symptoms of altitude sickness may occur.
 Mild symptoms include difficulty in breathing, dizziness, headache, muscle pain, trouble sleeping, nausea and vomiting, lack of appetite, irritability, and rapid heartbeat.
 They usually arise during the first day of arrival at altitude and may last from a few hours to several days before they disappear.
 For more severe altitude sickness, people can experience coughing, chest congestion, lack of coordination, confusion, and unconsciousness.
 Immediate medical aid is needed when this happens.

 Mild symptoms can get more serious often without notice and may be life-threatening.
-Therefore, travelers should never take it lightly however mild it is and should look after each other because one might not be able to tell the symptoms when experiencing them.
+Therefore, travelers should never take it lightly however mild it is, and should look after each other because one might not be able to tell the symptoms when experiencing them.
 Another thing worth mentioning is that serious symptoms can sometimes appear without warning.

 Before you go

-It's best to have a thorough medical examination and consult with your doctor whether it's safe for you to travel to Tibet.
+It's best to have a thorough medical examination and consult with your doctor about whether it's safe for you to travel to Tibet.
 People with cardiovascular disease should think twice about going to Tibet.

 Do regular exercise and stay healthy months before the trip.
 Try not to get a cold which may increase your likelihood of altitude sickness.
-Build strong legs walking, running, swimming if you planning to do altitude trekking.
+Build strong legs by walking, running, and swimming if you planning to do altitude trekking.

 Buy proper travel insurance.
 However good your planning and however physically strong you are, accidents could happen, whether it is an injury or other sicknesses.
-You'll get a peace of mind spending the extra dollar on save travel.
+You'll get peace of mind spending the extra dollar on save travel.